Almost every woman knows that folic acid is one of the MOST important vitamins for pregnancy.

 You should also know that folic acid can interact with other medications, most commonly anti-seizure medications (e.g., phenytoin) as well as methotrexate (an immunotherapy agent).
 And although folic acid does not typically interact with fertility medications, some supplement combinations with folic acid in them contain other herbs that can affect these medications.

-In short, it’s been suggested that some people may not gain benefit from folate or folic acid due to a genetic issue.
+In short, it’s been suggested that some people may not gain benefits from folate or folic acid due to a genetic issue.
 More specifically, due to mutations in the genes that code for MTHFR.
 When the MTHFR enzyme is not working optimally, folic acid is unable to be converted into its biologically active form.

 This has centered largely around a small, case-series publication.
 For those of you familiar with statistics (a source of excitement for Dr. Eskew and a source of pain for Dr. Haas), you’ll recognize that it’s not the best type of study from which to make bold statements.